variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [ ] @ should send the game into stop state, and then any macro button should
     load the corresponding macro
 [ ] The game should "re-init" in the start init
+[ ] Playback should report all the same debug information [ ] VHS should store all the relevant position information, so that we can
+    make assertsions about it.
+    - padding is still good enough: we only need to make assertions after significant updates

 ### GOAL ###